Jeremy-Demlow/coco_demo/coco_demo/conversation_prompts.md

 ## Prompt 8: Documentation Request
 ```
-Can you put in a .md all the prompts I have sent you in this thread
+Okay I need a readme of everything that we have created that gives guidance of the data model and what the next steps in your mind are to making this a better dbt model and what else we can add to the repo
 ```

 ````

 Okay so this is great now what we want to do is make sure that we are showing off our skills to show case how we can do AI ML and work the magic of this process here so with that being said we most likely want to go after a
+You need to invoke /machine-learning  skill for this so we are doing the best practices

 Anomaly Detection (High Value)
-Detect unusual variances before they become problems Flag reconciliations that deviate from historical patterns Use: Isolation Forest, Autoencoders, or Snowflake's built-in DETECT_ANOMALIES Anomaly detection on VAR_ACTIVITY - it's high value,
+Detect unusual variances before they become problems Flag reconciliations that deviate from historical patterns Use: Isolation Forest, Autoencoders, or more what you think

 Requirments that we need to use here are as follows: